ascrnet/MyCos/README.md

 * D. Load and run a binary program from tape, using the standard tscb loader from baktragh.
 * E. Generate a copy of the MyCos in case you need it (similar to the H: option in DOS).
 * F. Cold reboot your ATARI.

+To download it you must go to the [releases](https://github.com/ascrnet/MyCos/releases)